-In Ronald Shimek's Aquarium Frontier's On-Line Magazine article What are Natural Reef Salinities and Temperatures...Really...and Does It Matter? he makes the point that the corals you have in your tank come from many different ocean water temperatures ranging from 72 degrees up to about 92 degrees.
+In Ronald Shimek's Aquarium Frontier's online magazine article "What are Natural Reef Salinities and Temperatures...Really...and Does It Matter?" he makes the point that the corals you have in your tank come from many different ocean water temperatures ranging from 72 degrees up to about 92 degrees.
 He states that "Maintaining a tank in the upper 70 degrees Fahrenheit (24 to 26 degrees Celsius) range will stress any reef inhabitants from the central Indo-Pacific, as it is too cold.
 And, because this is near the upper limits for subtropical organisms, it will stress them as well.
 It would be better for all concerned if aquarists concentrated their efforts on maintaining separate systems for organisms from geographically disparate areas."
-Knowing what kind of animals you have and where they come from play an important part in deciding what is the best tank temperature for your aquarium.
+Knowing what kind of animals you have and from where they come plays an important part in deciding what is the best tank temperature for your Saltwater aquarium.

-In response to Ronald's article, Richard Harker states in his Reef Tank Temperatures- Another View article, "A hobbyist who decides to increase the temperature of his or her tank needs to make sure that it is a stable tank with healthy corals, no sign of algae and has equipment necessary to efficiently remove the increased waste products.
+In response to Ronald's article, Richard Harker states in his "Reef Tank Temperatures--Another View" article, "A hobbyist who decides to increase the temperature of his or her tank needs to make sure that it is a stable tank with healthy corals, no sign of algae and has equipment necessary to efficiently remove the increased waste products.
 Under these conditions, it would be safe to increase the tank's temperature."
-However, he feels that rather than trying to run your temperatures high, you should reach a happy medium at about 79 degrees.
-He further states that "This temperature provides the largest margin of safety for the hobbyist, as corals have been shown to thrive in water several degrees on either side of this temperature".
+However, he feels that rather than trying to run your temperatures high, you should reach a happy medium at about 79 degrees F. He further states that "This temperature provides the largest margin of safety for the hobbyist, as corals have been shown to thrive in water several degrees on either side of this temperature."

 - In a closed system, there may be excess metabolic wastes to deal with.
 If these excess wastes are not removed properly, with high tank temperatures this may cause problems like uncontrollable algae blooms and fish or coral diseases that thrive in warmer conditions.
 In open ocean waters, there is plenty of current and other ocean organisms to control these problems.